Hugius/FabiEngine3D/FabiEngine3D/engine_assets/readme/markdown/FABSCRIPT.md

 - Types to choose from: `VEC3` (vector3), `STR` (string), `INT` (integer), `DEC` (decimal), `BOOL` (boolean).
 - A boolean can only be true or false just like binary (example: `<true>` or `<false>`) (NOTE: the < and > are in this case **NOT** placeholders).
 - A string can be any characters, as long as it's surrounded with " " (example: `"hello world"`).
-- An integer is a whole number which can be negative (example: `42`).
+- An integer is a whole number which can also be negative (example: `42`).
-- A decimal is a floating point number which can be negative (example: `42.536`).
+- A decimal is a floating point number which can also be negative (example: `42.536`).
 #### VEC3
 - A vec3 is composed of 3 individual **decimal** values (example: `[1.0 2.0 3.0]`).
 - Usually a VEC3 is a position/direction or color.